IowaDave/remote-thermometer/README.md

   * The Python script calls this shell script when it wants to upload the html file.
   * Modify the command to use the ftp credentials and ip address for your personal web server.

-4. Shell script #2
+4. Shell script #2 *Not available yet.
+Still working on it.*
-  * This code is designed to run whenever the RPi boots up.
+  * This code is intended to run whenever the RPi boots up.
   * Its role is to re-start the remote thermometer in the event the RPi restarts for any reason.
   * The command runs the Python script as the user having owner-level permissions on the script file.